paulvu2023/Jab-Kick-Parry-Game/README.md

 # rockpaperscissors
-TOP rock paper scissors Project
+TOP Rock Paper Scissors Project

-This is a very simple rock, paper, scissors project that is part of the The Odin Project Fundamentals Curriculum.
+This is my Rock Paper Scissors Project for The Odin Project Foundations Curriculum.
+I decided to be creative and put a little twist by keeping the core concept of Rock Paper Scissors but turning it into a fighting game.
+It was difficult to program this at first but I'm learning a lot.
+Mark my words, I will be a software developer no matter what.